Sweet Girl (film)

 Sweet Girl is a 2021 American action thriller film directed by Brian Andrew Mendoza in his feature directorial debut and written by Philip Eisner and Gregg Hurwitz.
 The film stars Jason Momoa, Isabela Merced, Manuel Garcia-Rulfo, Adria Arjona, Raza Jaffrey, Justin Bartha, Lex Scott Davis, Michael Raymond-James, and Amy Brenneman.

 It is about the quest for vengeance by a father and daughter who are devastated by their loss of a loved one from cancer after a corrupt pharmaceutical company pulls a life-saving drug off the market.
 Sweet Girl was released on Netflix on August 20, 2021, and received negative reviews from critics for its clichéd story and wasted potential, but its stunts were praised.
-Metacritic assessed it as having mixed to average reviews.
+Metacritic assessed it as having mixed reviews.

 Netflix announced in October 2021 that 68 million accounts had watched at least 2 minutes of the film within 28 days of release.

 Plot

 The Cooper family live in Pittsburgh and are happy together, with the father, survival expert Ray, and his teenage daughter Rachel sharing an interest in practicing mixed martial arts and self-defense at the gym Ray runs.
 However, things go downhill when Amanda, Ray's wife, falls ill with cancer.

 Ray is told that a new life-saving drug developed by BioPrime could save her.
 However, he subsequently learns it was pulled off the market due to the company's CEO Simon Keeley paying the manufacturer to delay production.
 Ray sees him on a live TV interview show, so calls in and threatens to kill him if his wife dies.
 After Amanda dies, he and Rachel are devastated.

 Six months later, Ray receives a call from investigative journalist Martin Bennett, who tells him that he has evidence of criminal activity and corruption committed by BioPrime.
 They meet on a subway, unaware they were followed by Rachel and a hitman named Santos.
 Bennett explains that the company has been bribing anyone who questions their dirty deeds, but before he can share more, Santos stabs him dead, then stabs Ray and knocks out Rachel, leaving them both on the platform.

 Two years later, Ray has been obsessively tracking Keeley's movements and BioPrime's activities.
 He infiltrates their charity auction, where Keeley is the keynote speaker, and threatens him.
 He tells him that BioPrime's chairman, Vinod Shah, is behind all the corruption.
 In the brutal fight that follows, Ray kills a bodyguard and strangles Keeley to death.
 He then flees with Rachel and they hide in a motel outside of town.